devictoribero/questions-for-your-tech-interviewer/README.md

 ## PROCESS
-- What software development methodology do you use, e.g. Agile, Scrum, Kanban?
+**- What software development methodology do you use, e.g. Agile, Scrum, Kanban?
 Code review practices?
 How was it improved in the last year?
-What would you like to improve in your team
+What would you like to improve in your team**
+**- Who supports project documentation?
+How often do they update it?**
+**- How do you estimate tasks?
+Who does the estimation?
+How do you measure tasks?
+Who is responsible for big changes?**
+**- How do you know what to work on each day?**
 - How do you understand if a project/sprint has successfully completed or failed?
 What performance metrics do you use?
-- Who supports project documentation?
-How often do they update it?
-- How do you estimate tasks?
-Who does the estimation?
-How do you measure tasks?
-Who is responsible for big changes?
-- How do you know what to work on each day?

 ## TECHNICAL
-- How would you describe your engineering culture?
+**- How would you describe your engineering culture?**
-- How soon code submitted to the repository will be deployed to the production?
-CI/CD?
+**- How soon code submitted to the repository will be deployed to the production?
+CI/CD?**
 - What are the engineering challenges that the company/team is facing?
 - What has been the worst technical blunder that has happened in the recent past?
 How did you guys deal with it?
 What changes were implemented afterwards to make sure it didn't happen again?
 - What is the most costly technical decision made early on that the company is living with now?